-9. Reviewed Related Party Transactions
+9) Reviewed Related Party Transactions

-During the scheduled quarterly meetings, the Audit Committee conducted the review of related party transactions (including recurring related party transactions) entered into by the Group with related parties and ensured all transactions are conducted at arms length's basis on normal commercial terms and are not prejudicial to the interest of the company or its minority shareholders.
+During the scheduled quarterly meetings, the Audit Committee conducted review of related party transactions (including recurring related party transactions) entered into by the Group with related parties to ensure that all transactions are conducted at arms length's basis on normal commercial terms and are not prejudicial to the interest of the Company or its minority shareholders.

-The Audit Committee also reviewed the Circular to Shareholders dated 26 August 2016 in relation to the proposed renewal of shareholders mandate for recurrent related party transactions of a revenue or trading nature and recommending to the Board for approval.
+The Audit Committee also reviewed the Circular to Shareholders dated 9 October 2017 in relation to the proposed renewal of shareholders mandate for recurrent related party transactions of a revenue or trading nature and recommended to the Board for approval.